raphamorim/robin/readme.md

 # Robin
-> Golang static site generator
+> Static site generator using modular concepts

-Get up and running in seconds.

-Usign Markdown HTML & CSS go in.
-Static sites come out ready for deployment.
+Convert Markdown in HTML and define templates to apply this.
+Static sites come out ready for deployment using modular concepts.

 ## Guide